JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: i made a mistake and connected it

-NS: good  Dizzi  Also make more sence

-NS: sense  so we see anythign we draw
+NS:  good  Dizzi  Also make more sence  sense  so we see anythign we draw

-NS: on the  picture is  nor refleced in a change fo the  normal  map  So

-NS: Now we need to knwo  abit of how th e bump map  are jandeled  handeled
+NS:  on the  picture is  nor refleced in a change fo the  normal  map  So  Now we need to knwo  abit of how th e bump map  are jandeled  handeled

-NS: gray  128   is no change  and more white  is  up

-NS: darker is  down  So the  normal  way to do  a bump map
+NS:  gray  128   is no change  and more white  is  up  darker is  down  So the  normal  way to do  a bump map

-NS: is  to make  it  uniform gray  and the add hight or  dept

-NS: so  just colour pick a  mid  gray tome  and
+NS:  is  to make  it  uniform gray  and the add hight or  dept  so  just colour pick a  mid  gray tome  and

 DS: so set grey and a big brush and paint it all?